 AUCTIONEER

 In most cases, the auctioneer acts only as an agent for the seller.
 The auctioneer invites bids through the auction process for goods placed in the auction by the seller.
 The buyer may use the services of an agent to act on their behalf to buy goods at auction.
 Each auction will have terms and conditions setting out the role of the auctioneer and the obligations of the buyer and seller.
-Before bidding at auction, check the terms and conditions, as well as the seller and goods you intend to bid on.
+Before bidding at auction, check the terms and conditions, as well as the seller and the goods you intend to bid on.

 The 'Sale and supply of goods: your consumer rights' guide gives more information on auctions.